Biomedical-Imaging-Group/GlobalBioIm/Doc/source/examples.rst

    y=double(loadtiff(dataname));maxy=max(y(:));y=y/maxy;
    sz=size(y);

-We then resize the PSF in order to properly deal with the periodic assumption of the FFT (principally in z where the data are present on boundaries of the volume).
+We then resize the PSF in order to properly deal with the periodic assumption of the FFT (principally in z where  there is signal at the boundaries of the volume).
 Note that we use the function *fft_best_dim* (Util/ folder) which allows to find sizes that are suited for efficient FFT operations.

 .. code:: matlab